 - To express gratitude and thanksgiving for an act that has been done by a friend or a relative

 Formal Employee Complaint Letter

 Why We Need Formal Letters

 Formal letters are one of the reasons why corporations, universities, and other types of organizations are able to carry out its visions and goals successfully.
 It is crucial to everyday living and to society as a whole.
-It allows individuals and organizations to communicate with each other in a formal manner.
-A formal letter has several benefits and some of those are the following:
+The proper and appropriate usage of a formal letter can provide the following benefits:

 Speaking of formal letters, you might also be interested in our collection of Letter Templates in PDF.
 Access these templates by clicking on the link provided.

 Formal Cover Letter Formats

 Formal Application Letter Formats

 Sample Formal Application Letter

 Formal Transfer Request Letter